lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 **Admin cannot act as bot by design.** The admin address has no ability to call `execute()` or produce EIP-1271-valid signatures.
 This is enforced at the contract level: the admin is kept maximally cold and can only manage the delegatee lifecycle.

 **Pull integration (EIP-1271):** Consumer contracts must treat the `DelegationContract` address as the authorized principal, never the recovered signer EOA.
-A paused contract returns a non-magic value rather than reverting — consumers that check the return value will fail closed, but consumers that assume a revert on failure may inadvertently accept a paused contract's output.
+A terminated contract returns a non-magic value rather than reverting — consumers that check the return value will fail closed, but consumers that assume a revert on failure may inadvertently accept a terminated contract's output.

 **Push integration (`execute()`):** The delegatee can call any target.
 Permission grants must be narrowly scoped per contract, enforced by the one-contract-per-bot rule.
 ETH is forwarded to the target and any change is swept back to the delegatee after the call, so overpayment refunded by the target is recovered; only ETH the target actually consumes is non-recoverable.

 **Admin compromise.** An attacker with admin access can immediately assign a delegatee they control and have it act within the seat's permissions — there is no delay and no reaction window, so this is the model's most serious failure mode and the reason the admin must be a cold, high-threshold multisig.
 The attacker still cannot call `execute()` or sign directly (the admin-cannot-execute invariant holds), so they must route actions through an assigned delegatee, and the `DelegateeAssigned` event fires on-chain for monitoring to catch.
 The blast radius is bounded to that single contract's permissions.

-As a last resort — while the legitimate admin still controls the key — it can `pause()` the contract. `pause()` is irreversible by design: once paused, no action can be taken under the contract's authority by anyone, and an attacker who later gains admin access cannot un-pause it.
+As a last resort — while the legitimate admin still controls the key — it can `terminate()` the contract. `terminate()` is irreversible by design: once terminated, no action can be taken under the contract's authority by anyone, and an attacker who later gains admin access cannot reverse it.
 The cost is that a new contract must be deployed and governance must reassign the seat, but this is preferable to leaving an attacker able to act through the contract.
 This irreversibility must be explicit in operator training material.

-**Delegatee compromise.** An attacker with only the delegatee key can act within the contract's protocol permissions but cannot assign a new delegatee, cannot pause, and cannot perform any admin operation.
+**Delegatee compromise.** An attacker with only the delegatee key can act within the contract's protocol permissions but cannot assign a new delegatee, cannot terminate, and cannot perform any admin operation.
 The admin can instantly revoke the delegatee via `revokeDelegatee()`.

 **One contract per bot.** Mandatory.
 Sharing a delegation contract across roles means a single compromise affects multiple protocol functions.
 Enforced at the governance permission-grant step.